ml-toolkits/mlflavors/README.rst

 mlflow-flavors
 ==============

 This package adds MLflow support for some popular machine learning frameworks currently not available as MLflow built-in flavors.
-A usage example for each framework is provided in the `examples <https://github.com/blue-pen-labs/mlflow-flavors/tree/main/examples>`_ folder.
+The MLflow interface for the supported frameworks follows the design of built-in flavors.

+Using this package you can save your model as an MLflow artifact, load your model from MLflow for batch inference, or serve your model for real-time inference to a REST API endpoint.

 Supported frameworks
 --------------------
+The following open-source libraris are currently supported:

 =================================================== ========================================================================================= ===============================
 Framework                                           Quickstart                                                                                Area
 =================================================== ========================================================================================= ===============================
-`Orbit <https://github.com/uber/orbit>`_            `Example <https://github.com/blue-pen-labs/mlflow-flavors/tree/main/examples/orbit>`_     Time Series
+`Orbit <https://github.com/uber/orbit>`_            `Example <https://mlflow-flavors.readthedocs.io/en/latest/examples.html#orbit>`_          Time Series
-`Sktime <https://github.com/sktime/sktime>`_        `Example <https://github.com/blue-pen-labs/mlflow-flavors/tree/main/examples/sktime>`_    Time Series
+`Sktime <https://github.com/sktime/sktime>`_        `Example <https://mlflow-flavors.readthedocs.io/en/latest/examples.html#sktime>`_         Time Series
 =================================================== ========================================================================================= ===============================

 Installation